 In today’s fast-paced, globalized world, it is highly crucial for men to go through a spiritual re-birth with women.
 And, vice versa, of course!
 We can articulate that men’s removal from the natural connection, balance, and healthy stimulation to the feminine is one of the causes of stress, mental health disorders, and unhealthy lifestyles for men.
 Men are not living as long as women.
 Overworked and distressed.
 There has to be another way for men to be.
 And, of course, love and intimacy is the key!

 For men to be re-born in a new understanding of intimacy, and how they connect with the feminine. . .is revolutionary.
 Its nutritious and brings a healthier image to the masculine form.
-Singer, actor, songwriter, and businessman, Rotimi, makes this very evident.
+Singer, actor, songwriter, model, producer, and businessman, Rotimi, makes this very evident.
 “Way Gone” is just one of the therapies in highlighting such.
 Going to that special place, lyrically in his song, has illuminated this part of his persona.
 It is a gift and challenge for other men to partake in this adventure, with that special feminine persona of water.
 Drinking of Earth’s nectar, and allowing one to be guided to that world of spiritual nudity in this every day phenomenon, called. . .life.
 Because after we have gone into that place, we are way in. . .with Love!